lilgangus/adbLibrary/README.md

-# adbLibrary

-This is a JS libary to control an android emulator thorugh the Android Debug Bridge (ADB).
-It wraps some adb ADB commands and provides a more user-friendly interface to control an emulator.

-# ADB JavaScript Library
+# JavaScript ADB Library

-This ADB JavaScript library provides a simplified and asynchronous interface to interact with Android devices via ADB (Android Debug Bridge).
-It allows for performing various actions such as listing devices, taking screenshots, recording the screen, input simulation (taps, swipes, typing), and more, programmatically through Node.js.
+This is a JS ADB library that provides a simplified  interface to interact with Android devices via ADB (Android Debug Bridge).
+It allows for performing various actions such as listing devices, taking screenshots, recording the screen, input simulation (taps, swipes, typing), and more through Node.js.

 ## Features